Baked Lemon Chicken

 And since lemons remind me of spring and summer, I thought now was the perfect time to debut this baked lemon chicken recipe.

-This easy chicken dinner couldn’t get any easier.
+This lemon chicken breast recipe couldn’t get any easier.
 All you need is a few ingredients and your oven!

-- To start, season four chicken breasts with some salt and pepper and place onto a baking pan or dish.
+- Season four chicken breasts with some salt and pepper and place onto a baking pan or dish.
 Brush both sides of each chicken breast with melted butter (or olive oil).

 - To get the chicken a bit crisp, broil for 2-4 minutes or until the top gets browned.
 This will result in extra flavor!